 Fast forward to my time at Champlain: I heard about an innovative small studio in upstate New York that had already shown an interest in hiring Champlain students.
 When I found out that Velan’s Art Director was going to be visiting Champlain for our career fair, I showed him my portfolio and asked if there was any work I could do that would make me stand out.
 He gave me some ideas and I ran with them.
 He was even kind enough to give me feedback on my work throughout the semester.
 By the time my final semester rolled around, I was still in touch with him, so I let him know that I had applied for a position at the studio.
 I interviewed with him and another Velan Environment Artist and received an offer.

-Q: What are the most useful skills you learned at Champlain that you now use in your career?
+Q: What are the most useful skills you learned at Champlain?

 Sean: I use everything I learned at school in my work—both hard skills (modeling, actual art knowledge) and soft (how to give/receive critique).
 In addition to teaching me how to make games, Champlain taught me how to communicate effectively with people in the other game disciplines.

-Michael: The work I do now on a daily basis is exactly what I was working toward every day at Champlain.
+Michael: The work I do now is exactly what I was working toward every day at Champlain.
 Champlain made sure I knew all of the industry standard software, and never wasted time teaching me something I wasn’t going to use.
-The Game Studio taught me so much during my time at Champlain, but the most important things were teamwork, collaboration, time management, and balance.
+The Game Studio taught me so much, but the most important things were teamwork, collaboration, time management, and balance.
 Champlain made sure I was equipped with everything I needed to be successful.